GitTools/GitVersion/docs/input/docs/usage/msbuild.md

 ### Populate some MSBuild properties with version metadata

-The sub-task `GitVersionTask.GetVersion` will write all the derived [variables](/docs/reference/variables) to MSBuild properties so the information can be used by other tooling in the build pipeline.
+The sub-task `GitVersion.MsBuild.GetVersion` will write all the derived [variables](/docs/reference/variables) to MSBuild properties so the information can be used by other tooling in the build pipeline.

-The class for `GitVersionTask.GetVersion` has a property for each variable.
+The class for `GitVersion.MsBuild.GetVersion` has a property for each variable.
 However at MSBuild time these properties are mapped to MSBuild properties that are prefixed with `GitVersion_`.
 This prevents conflicts with other properties in the pipeline.